Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

 \subsubsection{Dataset Distribution}

 Across the dataset, 69\% of objects are classified as firsthand information and 31\% as historical information.
-Figure~\ref{fig:stacked_bar} shows their distribution across three object types (\textit{Transcript}, \textit{Description}, \textit{Image}).
-Descriptions constitute the largest share, while images are the smallest category.
-Notably, the vast majority of images and transcripts are labeled as firsthand information, reflecting typical newsroom practice: such materials often contain valuable, sometimes exclusive, content that serves as a core foundation for reporting.
+Descriptions constitute the largest share, while captions and transcripts form smaller subsets.
+Notably, most captions and transcripts are labeled as firsthand information, reflecting typical newsroom practice: such materials often contain valuable, sometimes exclusive, content that serves as a core foundation for reporting.